 How to make a smooth, fluffy meringue with perfectly stiff tops that will make your eyes pop?
 We have the answer!
 This airy topping requires only three simple ingredients – 4 eggs, ¼ cup of sugar, and ¼ teaspoon of cream of tartar – but it can simply turn even the plainest sweet treat into an amazing dessert.
 Read the tips and tricks bellow to prepare unforgettable creations like pies, puddings, cakes, cookies and more!

-- Separate the eggs while they are still cold.
-Do this immediately after you take them out of the fridge because it is the easiest to separate them
+- Separate the egg whites from the yolks while they are still cold, i.e. immediately after you take them out of the fridge;

-- Let the egg whites and let them come to a room temperature to be sure that they will be perfectly whipped to form a super-fluffy mass;
+- Let the egg whites come to a room temperature to be sure that they will be perfectly whipped to form a super-fluffy mass;

 - Whip the whites until smooth, but make sure not to overwhip;